phrb/legup-dockerfile/README.md

 #### LegUp Docker Image

-This repository contains a Dockerfile to generate an image with LegUp completely installed, and ModelSim semi-installed.
+This repository contains a Dockerfile to generate an image with a LegUp installation, including Altera ModelSim and
+GXemul.